|

 When the PI code indicates local coverage-area, i.e. only one frequency is used, AF list

-may contain this frequency.
+may contain this single frequency.

 PI - Program